United Way Supported Programs & Member Agencies

 Executive Director - Shannon Cunningham

-Serves low-income families through a variety of programs that address the goal of attaining self-sufficiency.
-General program categories including Head Start, Kids on the Block, family mentoring, housing, rural transportation, and employment services.
+Serveing low-income families through a variety of programs that address the goal of attaining self-sufficiency and providing pathways to reduce poverty.
+General program categories include Head Start, Family Mentoring, Case Management, Rural Transportation, Emergency Heat Assistance, and Employment Services.

-Provides mentoring, free income tax preparation, budgeting and employment counseling with the ulitmate goal of economic self-sufficiency for every individual.
+Provides mentoring, budgeting and employment counseling with the ultimate goal of economic self-sufficiency for every individual.

 Affordable transportation to senior citizens, disabled, and low income individuals with a focus on providing access to medical and other essential services.